 - Relax Tincture – this is a combination which includes Lemon Balm, Chamomile, Oatstraw, Lavender Blossom and Skullcap.
 It is very relaxing and brings a peaceful, mellow feeling.
 Due to the Lemon Balm, continual, everyday use is discouraged for those who are hypothyroid.
 Occasional use is considered fine.
+For those who are hyper-thyroid, Lemon Balm would be helpful.
 Please see the Lemon Balm information below for details.

 - Goodnight Combo Lite – this is a combination of Skullcap, Passionflower, and Chamomile, as well as White Chestnut Flower Essence.
 The Skullcap helps get one to sleep, the Passionflower helps keep them asleep, and the Chamomile adds its relaxing and calming effects.
 The White Chestnut flower essence helps to quiet mental chatter and is helpful for overcoming insomnia.
 The Chamomile is what makes this product “lite”.
 The regular Goodnight Combo contains Valerian Root in place of the Chamomile.
 In rare cases, Valerian Root can stimulate rather than sedate, so we created an alternative for those folks.
 (If a product such as Nyquil has been stimulating for you rather than sedating, Valerian Root may do the same thing.)

 - Skullcap – this is one of my favorites for helping one to relax and fall asleep.
 Skullcap also has muscle relaxing properties and is helpful for headaches (especially tension headaches).